India–Japan relations: Indo-Pacific

 Both India and Japan are committed to a "Free and Open Indo-Pacific", and India has strategically cooperated with Japan through the Act East policy.
 The strategic partnership between India and Japan is seen as a cornerstone of peace and stability in the Indo-Pacific region.

 In August 2017, the two countries announced the establishment of the Japan-India Coordination Forum (JICF) for Development of the North-Eastern Region, described by India as "a coordination forum to identify priority development areas of cooperation for development" of northeast India.
 The forum will focus on strategic projects aimed at improving connectivity, roads, electric infrastructure, food processing, disaster management, and promoting organic farming and tourism in northeast India.
 A Japanese embassy spokesperson stated that the development of the northeast was a "priority" for India and its Act East Policy and that Japan placed a "special emphasis on cooperation in North East for its geographical importance connecting India to South-East Asia and historical ties".
 The forum held its first meeting on 3 August 2017.

-In May 2023, Japanese Prime Minister Fumio Kishida announced a new Indo-Pacific plan during his visit to India.
+In May 2023, Japanese prime minister Fumio Kishida announced a new Indo-Pacific plan during his visit to India.

+In May 2026, Japanese prime minister Sanae Takaichi announced an updated Free and Open Indo-Pacific (FOIP) initiative.
+On 2 July 2026, during her state-visit to India, Takaichi stated that a "free, prosperous, and rules-based Indo-Pacific" remains a shared priority for both countries.
+She also said that Prime Minister Narendra Modi’s MAHASAGAR initiative was closely aligned with the FOIP policy.